drmonkeysee/ecs-scheduler/doc/USAGE.md

 }
 ```

 These are the entire details of the scheduled job.
-It has an id that matches the task definition name, a link describing how to access this resource, the number of tasks that will be launched when this job fires (currently set to 1), and a schedule that will fire every second of every 5 minutes.
-Uh... what?
-Whoops the wildcard `*` doesn't mean _any_ value, it means _every_ value.
-Clearly we only want to fire once every 5 minutes, not 60 times every 5th minute.
-Let's fix that:
+It has an id that matches the task definition name, a link describing how to access this resource, the number of tasks that will be launched when this job fires (currently set to 1), and a schedule that will fire on the 25th second of every 5th minute.
+Why 25?
+Well we had to pick something for the second field so we picked that.
+If we had used the wildcard `* */5` we would quickly find that our job executes _every_ second of every 5th minute which is clearly wrong.
+Is there a way to do this without picking an arbitrary second?
+Yes!
+Let's adjust our job's schedule without hard-coding an arbitrary second.

 ```sh
 > curl -i http://localhost:5000/jobs/sleeper-task -XPUT -d '{"schedule": "? */5"}' -H 'Content-Type: application/json'